-Tips for Using Your Phone to Job Search
+Tips for Using Your Smartphone to Search and Apply for Jobs

 Your phone is a useful tool for job searching, and almost every job seeker is using a mobile device in some way for job hunting.
 In 2015, Indeed reported that 50% of site traffic comes from mobile devices.
 In 2016, Snagajob reported that 72 percent of hourly employee respondents use a mobile phone to find and apply for jobs.